Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 BioCode

-Foundational theory / biology / AGI / simulated creation
+Foundational framework candidate / biology / AGI / simulated creation

 frameworkAGIbiology